FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 3 TYPE LOCATION
 ```

-There are other ways this could be encoded; the how many parts and forms to add is up to the user.
+There are other ways this could be encoded; how many parts and forms to add is up to the user.
 :::

 The decision of whether two name forms count as a variants of a single name or as distinct names varies by culture and individual.